breatheco-de/dataflow-project-template/README.md

 ## Running your pipeline

-Once the pipeline transformations have been validated its time to test run your pipeline as a whole, while working offline dataflow will use the `./sources` folder to simulate the DataSources as CSV files.
+Once the pipeline transformations have been validated (unit tested) its time to test-run your pipeline as a whole using a real dataset, while working in locally dataflow will use the `./sources` folder to simulate the DataSources as CSV files.
 That means that for this example we must have two CSV files: `./sources/form_entries.csv` and `./sources/salutations.csv`.

 When you run the `pipenv run pipeline --name=clean_form_entries` command, dataflow will fetch those two CSV files and pass them as dataframe parameters to the pipeline transformations.

 > Important note: The first dataframe on every transformation should be your cleaning target because it gets passed on from transformation to transformation as a buffer, ideally this first dataframe will become the output of your entire pipeline.

-## Running in Batch
+### Running in Batch

 By default, pipelines run in batch, which basically means that one (or more) entire dataset is sent to the transformation queue to be cleaned.